State and counties cancel Thursday’s monthly siren testing due to severe weather

-The state and counties have canceled its monthly testing of the Statewide Outdoor Warning Siren System for 11:45 a.m.
-Thursday, the Hawaii Emergency Management Agency announced today.
+The state and counties have canceled the monthly testing of the Statewide Outdoor Warning Siren System for 11:45 a.m.
+Thursday, the Hawaii Emergency Management Agency said Tuesday.

 The state and counties agreed to cancel the test to avoid public confusion due to the current severe weather conditions as residents may confuse the testing for a real emergency.